casualsnek/npttf2utf/README.md

 ### Todos
  - Add support for headers/footers
  - Optimize the code
- - Ability to unify font to Preeti as well
+ - Ability to unify fonts to Preeti as well

 ### Adding support for new file type